Why Invest in UK Property from Dubai?

-In recent times, the Dubai property market has underperformed.
-A massive oversupply of stock and a lack of demand has seen house prices in the region fall by 30% in the 2014-2021 period.
-On the other hand, the UK property market has been one of the most lucrative markets in recent years and is widely regarded as one of the lower-risk places to invest your money – for good reason too.
+The UK property market has been one of the most lucrative markets in recent years and is widely regarded as one of the lower-risk places to invest your money – for a good reason too.
 UK property has gone from strength to strength over the last few years, weathering the storm throughout the economic uncertainty spurred on by the likes of Brexit and the Coronavirus pandemic to reach unprecedented heights over the last few years, and many in Dubai are starting to look towards this booming investment class.

-Throughout 2021, house prices in the UK increased by an impressive 10.8% according to HM Land Registry and prices only look set to continue to soar.
-Real estate agent Savills have forecast that house prices in the UK are expected to see an incredible 17.4% increase over the next five years, whilst rents are set to soar at an even faster rate, increasing by 19.9% in the same time period.
+Throughout 2022, house prices in the UK increased by an impressive 10.3% according to HM Land Registry and prices only look set to continue to soar.
+Real estate agent JLL has forecast that house prices in the UK are expected to see an 8.9% increase over the next five years, whilst rents are set to soar at an even faster rate, increasing by 15.9% in the same time period.

 With this in mind, as well as the favourable exchange rate available at the moment, investing in UK property from Dubai offers a stable yet prosperous way to diversify your investment portfolio – and we’re here to talk you through everything you need to know about the process.